quentinjamet/quentinjamet.github.io/_posts/2019-05-12-eNATL60-runs-completed.md

  - *Good news #2* : the **[PANGEO](https://pangeo.io/) community provides a great software stack** for analysing these data.

-Final word, as for the NATL60 data, **eNATL60 model data are opened to anybody willing analyse them**, just contact us through email if you want to access the data.
+Final word, as for the NATL60 data, **eNATL60 model datasets is opened to anybody willing to analyse them**, just contact us through email if you want to access the data.
 Laurent Brodeau has posted several nice hi-res animations of the model output on [Ocean Next vimeo channel](https://vimeo.com/oceannext) if you want to get a more precise idea of what you could do with this dataset.

 [![image]({{site.baseurl}}/img/vimeo-channel-oceannext.png "eNATL60 videos on vimeo")](https://vimeo.com/oceannext)